 Ukrainian forces have claimed they captured Russian soldiers without using any human troops on the battlefield.
-Instead, they relied completely on drones and robotic systems to carry out what could be the world’s first fully unmanned offensive operation.
+Instead, they relied completely on drone and robot systems to carry out what could be the world’s first fully unmanned offensive operation.

 The operation reportedly happened in the Kharkiv region of eastern Ukraine and was led by Ukraine’s elite 3rd Separate Assault Brigade.
 According to their official statement, the brigade used a mix of first-person view (FPV) kamikaze drones and ground robotic platforms to launch the attack on heavily fortified Russian positions.